danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

 1. xyz_labels_path: The path to the data folder called 'xyz_<valid ligand list csv name>' where the ligands .xyz files with their structure labels are located.
 It must also contain the CSV file with the list of valid ligands that had the ligand grid representation successfully created.
 This file is named as '<valid ligand list csv name>_box_pc.csv' and is expected to be the output of the mtz_to_grid_pointcloud.py script.
-Mandatory columns = 'ligID', 'ligCode', 'entry';
+Mandatory columns = 'ligID', 'ligCode', 'entry', 'RefinementResolution';
 2. output_grid_path: The path to the folder where the ligand grid representations in point clouds are stored ('data/lig_point_clouds_grids');
 3. output_ligPCDS_path: The path to the output folder where the point clouds of the final representations of the ligands in quantile rank scale will be stored ('data/lig_pcds' or other);
 4. num_parallel: (optional) The number of processors to use for multiprocessing parallelization (Default to 2);